Kalyse/rentivo-search-widget/docs/WIDGET_CONFIG__CUSTOM.md

 Is used to change general widget settings for certain Search Field's items when they chosen

-CustomWidgetConfig interface is have the same properties as WidgetConfig except 'searchField'.
+CustomWidgetConfig interface is have the same properties as WidgetConfig except 'searchField' and 'cookieConfig'.
 All properties are optional

 ### CustomWidgetConfig interface